dsimaging/dsio-modality-api/sdk/dotnet/README.md

 The `ConsoleApp` sample is a .Net Console Application that uses the Devices API and demonstrated a subscription to the device event.

 ### WpfSample
-The `Wpfsample` is a more complex sample that uses WPF.
-The MainViewModel uses async methods and `ServiceProxy` to update data from the service.
-The sample covers both Devices and Images API calls.
+The `Wpfsample` is a more advanced sample that uses WPF.
+The sample demonstrates use of the `ServiceProxy` to retrieve and update data from the service and covers both Devices and Images API calls.

 ## Build
 The SDK and samples were developed using the .Net SDK and Visual Studio Code.
 If you open this folder (sdk/dotnet) in Visual Studio Code, there are build and launch tasks available to build and run the source.
 A Powershell script, `build.ps1` is available that will use the dotnet CLI to build the SDK and samples.
 There is also a Visual Studio Solution available to build the SDK and Samples in Visual Studio 2019.